theGreatWhiteShark/mensacard-hack/cordova/README.md

 - [Beginning NFC](https://www.overdrive.com/media/1542006/beginning-nfc) book by Tom Igoe, Don Coleman, and Brian Jepson

 # Notes concerning the development
+## Developing using Chrome
+By far the nicest way to develop/debug a Cordova app in Android is using [Chrome's ADB plugin](https://chrome.google.com/webstore/detail/adb/dpngiggdglpdnjdoaefidgiigpemgage).
+Just connect you phone via USB, enable USB-debugging, and make sure the Android SDK is set up on your computer.
+Afterwards just click on the little Android Icon next to the search bar of your Chrome browser and than you are able to remotely control everything which is happen inside your phone's Webview window.

 ## Create an AVD (Android virtual device)
 Using the android CLI, you con create a virtual Android device using the following command